kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Font

-Sol had a preference for [sans serif]() fonts as they could float ethereally and occupy space anywhere.
-They were largely context-free and suited to headlines, hoardings, captions, logos, etc.But each time he visualized the three words of the logo, something felt out of place.
+Sol had a preference for [sans serif](https://en.wikipedia.org/wiki/Sans-serif) fonts as they could float ethereally and occupy space anywhere.
+They were largely context-free and suited to headlines, hoardings, captions, logos, etc. But each time he visualized the three words of the logo, something felt out of place.

-In resignation, he fielded a [serif]() font and suddenly things seemed to lock into place.
+In resignation, he fielded a [serif](https://en.wikipedia.org/wiki/Serif) font and suddenly things seemed to lock into place.
 Never one to accept a matter as settled without due cogitation, he pondered why.
 Then he remembered that serif fonts arose from a time when Latin writing was sculpted on stone.
-The chisel and hammer made it difficult to crave out characters without serifs as some little sliver of stone stubbornly decided to break, not at the prescribed right angle but at some other odd angle.
+The chisel and hammer made it difficult to carve out characters without serifs as some little sliver of stone stubbornly decided to break, not at the prescribed right angle but at some other odd angle.
 Serifs were introduced to smooth over such imperfections, and in time came to hold their own as style for a font face.

 And since Descartes' words were in Latin, what better way to celebrate their Latin-ness than with serifs?
 So, he chose a font with serifs.
 Which font in particular would be decided by his clients.

 ### Symmetry

 The sense of fine balance that so perfectly characterized Sol's designs urged him to split the words into three levels, representing the ground, mezzanine, and first floors.
-In other words, all three words in one line would not make for a memorable.
-There should be some vertical symmetry-breaking to increase impact and make the logo memorable.
+In other words, all three words in one line would not make for a memorable logo.
+There should be some vertical separation for greater impact.
 Symmetry itself would be embodied by capitalizing each word.
 It only remained to see where the symmetry would be broken and by which word.
 He decided he would cross that bridge when he reached it.

 ### Colour

-Colour we linked to emotion.
-Indeed one is red with rage and green with envy because of this correlation between colour and emotion.
-Sol did not have any colour theme to persuade his clients to accept. he decided to show them a decent set of harmonized palettes and let them decide.
-The colours would talk.
-The colours would emphasize.
-The colours would sell.
+Colour we link to emotion.
+Indeed one is red with rage and green with envy because of this connection.
+Sol did not have any colour scheme to persuade his clients to accept;  he decided instead to show them a decent set of harmonized palettes and let them decide.
+The colours would talk, emphasize, and sell.
+But the colours would be chosen by his clients.

 ## The execution